 Building muscles that support your hip joint.
 This helps keep your hip stable while you’re healing.

-Strengthening your arms, so it will be easier to use walking aids after surgery.
+Strengthening your arms.
+It will make it easier to use walking aids after surgery.

 Preparing your home before surgery.
 This will make it easier and safer to get around.

-Learning how to protect your new hip is very important.
+Learning how to protect your new hip.
 After surgery, you may need to avoid certain movements, like crossing your legs or turning your feet inward.
 You’ll also need to avoid raising your knees higher than your hip.
 Your surgeon and therapists will help you learn and remember these precautions.

-To prepare for surgery and recovery, you’ll work with a healthcare team:
+To get ready for surgery and recovery, you’ll work with a healthcare team: